pyrustic/shared/README.md

 ```

 ### Set default data
-The most elegant, least detailed and recommended way to initialize a document is to set some default data:
+The most elegant, less verbose and recommended way to initialize a document is to set some default data to the `default` parameter:

 ```python
 from shared import Document